 When I first started making and eating mashed cauliflower, I wondered how Khloé Kardashian could eat what she calls “Magic Mash-up” every day.

-I tried several methods in my search for non-soggy mashed cauliflower.
+In my search for non-soggy mashed cauliflower, I’ve tried several methods and many recipes.
 They included the Instant Pot, steaming on the stove, and covered in the microwave.

 Most recipes call for adding additional liquid when mashing.
 That only made matters worse.

 Ultimately, they were all too watery and soggy for my tastes.
 My husband was not impressed, either.